haofanwang/visbeat3/README.md

 This is a migration of [visbeat](http://abedavis.com/visualbeat/) from Python2 to Python3.
 Head over to an example notebook on [Colab](https://colab.research.google.com/drive/1rYyhNtIsICk1osGrHMPr2zISwSIysCpT?usp=sharing)!

+VisualBeat presents a visual analogue for musical rhythm derived from an analysis of motion in video, and show that alignment of visual rhythm with its musical counterpart results in the appearance of dance.
+Visit [project page](http://abedavis.com/visualbeat/) and [demos](http://abedavis.com/visualbeat/demo/) for more infos.

 ## Install